ninglab/Modof/README.md

 # Molecule Optimization via Fragment-based Generative Models

 This is the implementation of our Modof model: https://arxiv.org/abs/2012.04231.
 This paper has already been accepted by the journal "Nature Machine Intelligence".

+**copyright:**

+> Copyright (C)  2021 The Ohio State University
+>
+> This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## Requirements